Monkyofwar/HeadwindSim-Docs/docs/HDW330Neo_Overview.md

 <details>
 <summary>Q: How do I install this aircraft?</summary>
-Visit our Installation Guide Here (insert hyperlink at somepoint ps and ty).
+Visit our Installation Guide Here (insert hyperlink at somepoint please and ty).
 </details>

 <details>